soniah/blog/content/posts/2008-01-11-how-to-recognise-a-good-programmer-and-system-adminstrator.md

 Some of the key points:

   * passionate about technology, will talk your ear off on a technical subject if encouraged; technology isn't a day job but a lifestyle
-  * learns new technologies on their own, and doesn't say &#8220;send me on a course to learn that&#8221;
+  * learns new technologies on their own, and doesn't say "send me on a course to learn that"
   * very uncomfortable about the idea of working with a technology they don't believe to be “right”
   * has some hidden “icebergs”, large personal projects under the CV radar